adriianoo/todo-app/README.md

-# todo-app
+# Todo List

-This is a To Do list Desktop-app made with electron
+This is a ToDo-List Desktop-app made with electron

 <br />